Barbara J. Thompson

 Barbara June Thompson is an American solar physicist.
 She is a scientist at Goddard Space Flight Center where she researches coronal mass ejections and the dynamics of coronal structures.
 Thompson was the project scientist for NASA's Solar Dynamics Observatory mission through development and early flight.

 Education

-Thompson completed a B.A. in physics and mathematics with a minor in geology at University of Pennsylvania in 1991.
-In 1996, she earned a Ph.D. in physics from University of Minnesota.
+Thompson completed a B.A. in physics and mathematics with a minor in geology at the University of Pennsylvania in 1991.
+In 1996, she earned a Ph.D. in physics from the University of Minnesota.
 Her dissertation was titled The role of inertial Alfvén waves in auroral particle acceleration.

 Career

 She is a scientist working as a civil servant at NASA's Goddard Space Flight Center.
 She was a major organizer of the global International Heliophysical Year effort to study external drivers of planetary environments (including Earth's).
 Thompson was the project scientist for NASA's Solar Dynamics Observatory mission through development and early flight, and continues to hold a major role in that mission, while conducting ongoing research into CME onset and propagation.
+She was a founder of the NASA Center for HelioAnalytics, focusing on data science, machine learning, and AI methods to advance scientific research.